bitcoindevkit/bitcoindevkit.org/docs/_blog/fee_estimation_for_light_clients_part_1.md

 ## Introduction: what is fee estimation?

-Fee estimation is the process of selecting the fee rate[^fee rate] for a bitcoin transaction being created, according to two main factors:
+Fee estimation is the process of selecting the fee rate[^feerate] for a bitcoin transaction being created, according to two main factors:

 * The current congestion of the Bitcoin network.
 * The urgency, or lack thereof, for the transaction confirmation, i.e, its inclusion in a block.